MohdRas/docker-basics/README.md

   - file system is vitual in containers.
 - Tag
   - tag is basically the version of an image.
 Example - lastest/ 9.6
+- docker pull IMAGE_NAME:TAG
-- docker pull
+  - docker pull redis:4.0
   - pull an image LOCALLY.
-  - docker pull redis
+- docker run IMAGE_NAME:TAG
-- docker run
+  - docker run redis:4.0
   - pull an image & start the container.
-Optionally it will download if an image is not present on my system.
+  - Optionally it will download if an image is not present on my system.
 - docker images
   - list down all images LOCALLY.
 - docker ps
-  - list RUNNING containers.
+  - RUNNING containers.
   - ps stands for PROCESS STATUS.
+- docker ps -a
+  - RUNNING / NOT-RUNNING containers.
+  - NOT-RUNNING containers can be started again.
+- docker run -d IMAGE:TAG
-- docker run -d redis
+  - docker run -d redis:4.0
   - run a container in a DETACHED MODE.
 We will get the ID of the container as an output.
 - docker start CONTAINER_ID
   - start a STOPPED container.
-This CONTAINER_ID is taken from the docker ps command.
+  - CONTAINER_ID can be found with "docker ps"
 - docker stop CONTAINER_ID
   - stop the RUNNING container.
-This CONTAINER_ID is taken from the docker ps command.
+  - CONTAINER_ID can be found with "docker ps"
 - docker logs CONTAINER_ID
   - print the logs of a container.
 - docker logs CONTAINER_ID | tail
   - print the LAST PART of the logs
 - docker logs CONTAINER_ID -f
-  - STREAM the logs
+  - -f for STREAM the logs.
 - docker logs CONTAINER_NAME
   - print the logs of a container.
-CONTAINER_NAME is taken from docker ps command.
-- docker ps -a
-  - List all RUNNING / NOT-RUNNING containers.
-  - NOT-RUNNING containers can be started again.
+  - CONTAINER_NAME can be found with "docker ps"
 - docker run redis:4.0
 - docker exec -it CONTAINER_ID
   - going inside a container.